frottori/Radio_Discord_Bot/README.md

-# Radio_Station_Discord_Bot
+# Radio_Discord_Bot

-A small Discord bot that streams a radio station into a voice channel, tracks recently played songs, and (optionally) fetches song metadata from Spotify.
+A Discord bot that streams a radio station into a voice channel, tracks recently played songs, and (optionally) fetches song metadata from Spotify.

 Quick pointers:
 - Main implementation: [radio.py](radio.py)